josephwright/josephwright.github.io/_posts/2009-10-06-a-model-dtx-file.md

 \askforoverwritefalse
 ```

-The next section, inside 'install' guards, is the instructions for extracting the code out of the dtx.
-Later, this will also turn into a stand-alone ins file.
+The next section, inside 'install' guards, is the instructions for extracting the code out of the `.dtx`.
+Later, this will also turn into a stand-alone `.ins` file.
 DocStrip gets loaded, then we tell it to do its job without asking for any conformation or printing too much stuff.

 ```latex
 \preamble